 Leoville Poyferre

 After surviving a few traffic jams without significant delays on the motorway from Saint Emilion to Saint Julien, we arrived on time at Leoville Poyferre and were received by smiling Anne Cuvelier.
-She was very happy with the 2014 wines here.
-Big, big thanks to her for being extremely generous with letting us taste 2010 and 2005 vintages.
+She was pleased with the 2014 wines here.
+Big thanks to her for being extremely generous with letting us taste 2010 and 2005 vintages.

 Anne Cuvelier